rgl/terramate-aws-eks-example/README.md

   * Show its memory limits.
   * Show its cgroups.
   * Expose as a Kubernetes `Ingress`.
+    * Use a sub-domain in the DNS Zone.
     * Note that this results in the creation of an [EC2 Application Load Balancer (ALB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html).
   * Use [Role and RoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
   * Use [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/).